walkabillylab/Can-ALE/README.md

 The spatial distribution of ALE categories across four Canadian cities, including Montreal, Hamilton, Calgary, and Saskatoon, in 2021 is presented below:

-The spatial distribution of ALE categories across four Canadian cities, including Montreal, Hamilton, Calgary, and Saskatoon in 2021 is presented below.

 <br>

 <div align="center">